Are Tektites Meteorites? Understanding These Unique Glassy Objects

 The origin of Libyan Desert Glass has been debated among scientists.
 The prevailing theory is that it was formed about 26 million years ago from a meteorite impact, similar to other tektites.
 The intense heat generated by the impact would have melted the sand or rock in the area, which then cooled and solidified into glass.
 However, unlike typical tektites that are often black or dark green and have a more aerodynamic shape due to their formation process, Libyan Desert Glass has a different colour and is found in more irregular shapes.

 Its unique characteristics and the lack of a clearly identified corresponding impact crater have led to some debate about its formation.
-Despite this, most scientific evidence supports its classification as a tektite formed due to extraterrestrial impact.
+Despite this, most scientific evidence supports its classification as a tektite formed due to an extraterrestrial impact.

 What characteristics distinguish tektites from other similar minerals?